 Keys

-NISSAN Vehicle Immobilizer System keys
+NISSAN Vehicle Immobilizer System

-(if so equipped)
+keys (if so equipped)

 Doors

-Locking with key3-3
+Locking with key

 Locking with inside lock knob

 Locking with power door lock switch

 (if so equipped)

-Rear doors (if so equipped)3-5
+Rear doors (King Cab® models)

-Automatic door locks (if so equipped)3-5
+Automatic door locks (if so equipped)

-Child safety rear door lock (if so equipped) 3-6
+Child safety rear door lock

+(if so equipped)

-Remote keyless entry system (if so equipped)3-6
+Remote keyless entry system (if so equipped) 3-6

-How to use remote keyless entry system 3-7
+How to use remote keyless entry

-Hood3-10
+system

+Hood

 Fuel-filler door

-Fuel-filler cap .
-3-11
+Fuel-filler cap 3-11

-Steering wheel .3-13
+Steering wheel 3-14

-Tilt operation .3-13
+Tilt operation (if so equipped) 3-14

-Sun visors .
-3-14
+Sun visors 3-14

-Vanity mirrors (if so equipped) .3-14
+Vanity mirrors (if so equipped) 3-15

-Mirrors .
-3-15
+Mirrors 3-15

+Manual anti-glare rearview mirror

-Rearview mirror (if so equipped) .3-15
+(if so equipped) 3-15

 Automatic anti-glare rearview mirror

-(if so equipped) .
-3-15
+(if so equipped) 3-16

-Outside mirrors .
-3-16
+Outside mirrors 3-17

-Truck box .
-3-17
+Truck box 3-18

-Tailgate .
-3-17
+Tailgate 3-18

-Bed Extender (if so equipped) .
-3-21
+Bed extender (if so equipped) 3-22

-Tie down hooks (if so equipped) .3-22
+Tie down hooks (if so equipped) 3-23

-- Two master keys (black) with transponder chip and chrome NISSAN brand symbol on one side
+- 1. Two master keys with transponder chip and chrome NISSAN brand symbol on one side

 - 2. Transponder chip

 - 3. Key number plate

 A key number plate is supplied with your keys.
 Record the key number and keep the plate in a safe place (such as your wallet), not in the vehicle.
-If you lose your keys, see a NISSAN dealer for duplicates by using the key number.
+If you lose your keys, it is recommended that you visit a NISSAN dealer for duplicates by using the key number.
 NISSAN does not record key numbers so it is very important to keep track of your key number plate.
 A key number is only necessary when you have lost all your keys.
-If you still have a key, a NISSAN dealer can duplicate it.
+If you still have a key, it can duplicated without knowing the key number.